 Birds digest food rapidly but that depends on the food and the bird.
 A Cedar waxwing can pass an ingested berry in 16 minutes!

 The kidneys, as in mammals, maintain water balance, but are twice as large as mammals’ since birds have such active metabolism.
 There is no urinary bladder in birds, to save weight, except the Ostrich.
 The urine mixes with the fecal matter in the cloaca to form a white paste.
 The urine differs from that of mammals’ in its high concentration of uric acid rather than mammals’ urea.
 Mammalian urea is soluble in water and can be flushed out.
 But the uric acid of reptiles and birds is insoluble and thus can be excreted with less water in a paste form.
-This saves water as 1 gram of urea requires 60 ml of water to dispose of it while one gram of uric acid needs only 3ml of water.
+This saves water as one gram of urea requires 60 ml of water to dispose of it while one gram of uric acid needs only three ml of water.
 Besides saving water and the weight of a urinary bladder, the reason that uric acid evolved is that birds and reptiles lay eggs.
 Urea and uric acid are both high in nitrogenous wastes- the breakdown products of protein.
 Concentrated nitrogenous wastes would be fatal to the embryo, so they are stored in the insoluble form of uric acid.

 Some birds are restricted in their feeding habits (Everglades Kite, Penguins, Ivory-billed Woodpeckers, Osprey), while others are more ecumenical such as jays and crows.
 Most species are intermediate.
 Birds can be classified on their feeding habits as insectivores, granivores, nectarivores, piscivores, frugivores, etc.